 I used to be in this awful habit of checking my email first thing in the morning hoping that it would “wake” me up.
-It definitely woke me up but not in a good way, a very stressful way instead!
+It woke me up but not in a good way, a very stressful way instead!
 I changed this awful habit and now check my phone only after breakfast.
 This is a good example of how technology is getting in the way of our work-life balance and helping us stay overly busy.

 2. Plan now for long vacations later.

 Many people I used to work with couldn’t imagine what their co-workers and clients would do if they left for a couple weeks.
 They were just to busy doing important stuff at work!
-In reality, they survive just fine and it actually gives others the opportunity to step up and take on more responsibilities that they never would have had the opportunity to do.
+In reality, they survive just fine and it actually gives others the opportunity to step up and take on more responsibilities that they would never have had the opportunity to do.
 It may surprise you what others around you are capable of.
 It will also help you in the long run if your co-workers can help you out in case you get sick or have an emergency.
-So go book that trip to Europe now!
+So book that trip to Europe now!

 3. Be dedicated, but only do what you like.